Thinkofname/thinkofname.github.io/_drafts/may-change-log.md

 ![Chairs](/img/chairs.jpg){:align="left"}
 ![A bench](/img/bench.jpg){:align="right"}

 Chairs and benches were added.
-Students will automaticallysit in chairs during a lecture.
-The number of chairs effects the number of students a room can support (controller via a script).
+Students will automatically sit in chairs during a lecture.
+The number of chairs affects the number of students a room can support (controller via a script).

 Benches will be a place for a student to idle during free periods.